Parental Leave Pay Calculator

 Reserved Days for the Second Parent

-Of the 110 days, 4 weeks (20 days) are reserved for the second parent on a 'use-it-or-lose-it' basis, encouraging shared caring responsibilities.
-Single-parent families can claim all 110 days.
+Of the 120 days, 3 weeks (15 days) are reserved for the second parent on a 'use-it-or-lose-it' basis for children born or adopted from 1 July 2025, encouraging shared caring responsibilities (this reserved component rises to 4 weeks / 20 days from 1 July 2026).
+Single-parent families can claim all 120 days.
 Both parents can take PPL at the same time for up to 4 weeks (concurrent leave), or sequentially in any combination.
 Days can be taken as a single block or in flexible chunks within the first 2 years after birth.

 Future Increases Already Legislated

-Per the Albanese Government's Paid Parental Leave Amendment (More Support for Working Families) Act 2024, PPL increases to 24 weeks from 1 July 2026 and 26 weeks from 1 July 2027 — a 30% increase from the 2024-25 baseline of 20 weeks.
+Per the Albanese Government's Paid Parental Leave Amendment (More Support for Working Families) Act 2024, PPL rose to 22 weeks from 1 July 2024, 24 weeks from 1 July 2025, and increases to 26 weeks from 1 July 2026 — a 30% increase from the 20-week baseline.
 The reserved 'use-it-or-lose-it' second-parent component also grows accordingly.

 Updated for the 2025-26 financial year (1 July 2025 to 30 June 2026).